Collage of three D.C. plates.

 City Bicentennial Commemorative License Plate

-City Bicentennial plate no. 200-DDS.This design was introduced in 1991 to commemorate the 200th anniversary of the founding of Washington, D.C., a historical event discussed briefly on our 2000 baseplate page.
-The exact months during which plates of this design were first and last offered for sale are unknown, but we believe that they were sold for approximately 10 years.
-Specifically, their introduction probably occurred in the late summer or autumn of 1991, and sales were likely suspended sometime during 2001, possibly in the spring.
-Number 200-OYV was observed in use in late March 2001, and the highest number observed is 200-OYZ.
-Although City Bicentennial plates may continue to be used if properly validated, their no longer being produced is thought to be a result to the shift from embossed to flat plates that occurred in the summer of 2001.
+City Bicentennial plate no. 200-DDSThis design was introduced in 1991 to commemorate the 200th anniversary of the founding of Washington, D.C., a historical event discussed briefly on our 2000 baseplate page.
+The exact months during which plates of this design were first and last offered for sale are unknown, but we believe that their period of availability was approximately 10 years.
+Specifically, their introduction probably occurred in the autumn of 1991, and sales were likely suspended sometime during 2001, possibly in the spring.
+Number 200-OYV was seen in use in late March 2001, and the highest number observed is 200-OYZ.
+Although City Bicentennial plates may continue to be used if properly validated, their no longer being produced is thought to be a result, at least in part, of the shift from embossed to flat plates that occurred in the summer of 2001.
+The initial production run appears to have been 10,000 pairs (as discussed below), and by the time the supply was depleted demand was probably lacking such that a decision was made to not produce additional examples.

 Click on image for caption and credit.